People with Addiction Are Sweating to Stay Sober

 Images: Steve Nisotel

-"I'm a junkie and a piss-your-pants drunk, all day long," says Michaela Malo, speaking with the blunt frankness of someone in her twelfth year of recovery from alcohol and heroin addiction.
+"I'm a junkie and a piss-your-pants drunk, all day long," says Michaela Malo, speaking with the blunt frankness of someone in her 12th year of recovery from alcohol and heroin addiction.
 Malo turned to yoga and fitness a few years ago to help her sleep when quitting drugs disrupted her natural cycle.

 This idea—that physical fitness and a sense of community can be central to relapse protection—is what inspired Longo to found Namastay Sober, a Boston-based non-profit that connects dozens of people in recovery to a growing network of local gyms and fitness classes.
 Donations help fund the memberships and make cost-prohibitive classes more affordable.
 The goal—in part—is to swap a potentially life-threatening addiction for a healthy one.